 - Highly recommended that all prerequisite science courses be taken at Duquesne University

-All provisionally accepted LECOM students are required to take Genetics and Biochemistry in place of the MCAT, and maintain a minimum of 15 credits a semester.
+All LECOM linkage students are also required to maintain a minimum of 15 credits a semester.

 *While April 1 is the deadline, due to the intricate application process, we highly recommend applicants apply earlier to assure that all materials are received before the required deadlines.